Probing for Knowledge Attribution in Large Language Models: Conclusions

 \section{Conclusions}

-We study contributive attribution in large language models using a self-supervised pipeline (\textsc{AttriWiki}).
-Linear probes trained on \textsc{AttriWiki} achieve up to 0.96 $F_1$ on Llama, Mistral, and Qwen models and generalise strongly to SQuAD and WebQuestions, indicating that attribution signals are linearly accessible in model activations.
+We study contributive attribution in large language models using a self-supervised, conflict-free pipeline (\textsc{AttriWiki}).
+Linear probes trained on \textsc{AttriWiki} achieve up to 0.96 $F_1$ on Llama, Mistral, and Qwen models and generalise strongly to SQuAD, WebQuestions and unseen conflict settings.
 Attribution mismatches increase error risk by 30–70\%, particularly under misleading contexts, although correct attribution alone does not guarantee correctness.
 Together, these findings establish attribution as a meaningful diagnostic signal.

-\paragraph{Future work.} Future work should explore how attribution signals can be integrated into downstream systems.
+Future work should explore how attribution signals can be integrated into downstream systems.
 In retrieval-augmented generation (RAG; \citealp{RAGpretrain, RAGTrillionTokens}), attribution probes could provide online signals to detect ignored evidence and trigger selective verification or re-retrieval.
-In LLM-powered chatbots, exposing attribution may also elicit more critical user engagement by clarifying whether responses rely on retrieved evidence or prior knowledge.
+In LLM-powered chatbots, exposing attribution may also elicit more critical user engagement by clarifying whether responses rely on retrieved evidence or prior knowledge, similar to \citet{deng2023prompting}.
+Other works have identified potential interventions through steering model activiations along an identifier direction \citep{basu2025mechanistic, bi2025parameters}.

-Recent work on sparse auto-encoder feature dictionaries suggests that hidden-state representations can be mapped into shared, model-agnostic feature spaces \citet{sparse_auto_features}.
-This raises the possibility that attribution-relevant signals—such as the contextual and parametric flows identified by \citet{zhao2025understanding}—could be aligned across models, enabling attribution classifiers to generalise beyond a single architecture.